Rock-climbing paradise with paella and crema catalana

 Montserrat has a very stable climate, with not a lot of rain and snow.
 The best time to climb is from April to early June, and from late September to November, because it is not too hot then.
 Bring sun-cream and sunglasses though.

 The price of the guided trip includes equipment hire, so you need not worry about technical gear (but do bring your climbing shoes).
 Of course, you may bring your own gear if you prefer, but regrettably, we can’t discount the price of the trip should you bring your own stuff.
+Check out related posts here on climbing shoes.

 During your trip you will stay in a nice guest house, either in one of the towns around Montserrat (Monistrol, El Bruc or Collbató) or right next to the famous Monastery.